zxhycxq/reactjs-zh/Docs/react-without-es6.md

     super(props);
     this.state = {message: 'Hello!'};
   }
-  // WARNING: this syntax is experimental!
+  // 警告: this syntax is experimental!
   // Using an arrow here binds the method: handleClick = () => {
     alert(this.state.message);